Rabbi/Chazzan Menachem Bazian

 My brother, Cantor Benjamin Bazian, serves as a cantor in Silver Spring, MD.

 I married the former Chana Silberman in 1986.
 We have been blessed with three sons.
 Our eldest two are twin sons, Baruch and Shmuel, who are married with six children between them.
-Our youngest son, Yitzchak, is studying for his doctorate.
+Our youngest son, Yitzchak, is a doctoral candidate.

 You can email me at njChazzan@gmail.com and follow me on Twitter @njChazzan.